bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 correctly, all docstrings you write need to follow the rules in the `Google Python Style Guide`_.

-Docstrings for functions and methods generally include these three elements:
+Docstrings generally include these three elements:

 * A short description of what the function does, starting with a verb.
 For
   example: "Create and return a new Foo."